Numerical relativity: Foundations in theory

 Albert Einstein published his theory of general relativity in 1915.
 It, like his earlier theory of special relativity, described space and time as a unified spacetime subject to what are now known as the Einstein field equations.
 These form a set of coupled nonlinear partial differential equations (PDEs).
 After more than 100 years since the first publication of the theory, relatively few closed-form solutions are known for the field equations, and, of those, most are cosmological solutions that assume special symmetry to reduce the complexity of the equations.

 The field of numerical relativity emerged from the desire to construct and study more general solutions to the field equations by approximately solving the Einstein equations numerically.
 A necessary precursor to such attempts was a decomposition of spacetime back into separated space and time.
 This was first published by Richard Arnowitt, Stanley Deser, and Charles W. Misner in the late 1950s in what has become known as the ADM formalism.
 Although for technical reasons the precise equations formulated in the original ADM paper are rarely used in numerical simulations, most practical approaches to numerical relativity use a "3+1 decomposition" of spacetime into three-dimensional space and one-dimensional time that is closely related to the ADM formulation, because the ADM procedure reformulates the Einstein field equations into a constrained initial value problem that can be addressed using computational methodologies.

 At the time that ADM published their original paper, computer technology would not have supported numerical solution to their equations on any problem of any substantial size.
-The first documented attempt to solve the Einstein field equations numerically appears to be Hahn and Lindquist in 1964, followed soon thereafter by Smarr and by Eppley.
+The first documented attempt to solve the Einstein field equations numerically appears to be by S. G. Hahn and R. W. Lindquist in 1964, followed soon thereafter by Larry Smarr and by K. R. Eppley.
 These early attempts were focused on evolving Misner data in axisymmetry (also known as "2+1 dimensions").
 At around the same time Tsvi Piran wrote the first code that evolved a system with gravitational radiation using a cylindrical symmetry.
 In this calculation Piran has set the foundation for many of the concepts used today in evolving ADM equations, like "free evolution" versus "constrained evolution", which deal with the fundamental problem of treating the constraint equations that arise in the ADM formalism.
 Applying symmetry reduced the computational and memory requirements associated with the problem, allowing the researchers to obtain results on the supercomputers available at the time.